nim-works/cps/README.md

 - `cpsTryFinally`
 - etc.

-Note that only one `--define:cpsDebug=...` can be enabled at a time (multiple defines will use only the final one) - for a final transformation use `cpsTransform`
+Note that only one `--define:cpsDebug=...` can be enabled at a time - multiple defines will use only the final one.

 ### Using `trace`